 - To respond to the current Covid-19 health emergency, monetary policy has geared into expansionary mode.
-To anchor medium term inflation expectations, the central bank signaled it will switch to tighter monetary policy once the impact on the economy from the pandemic eases. - Key focus is to bring inflation structurally down and anchor inflation expectations within the target band, under a floating exchange rate regime. - To rebuild Central Bank credibility, we are working on a new institutional framework and practice of monetary policy. - Search for a quality currency: reconstruction of peso markets to mitigate financial dollarization. - Consistency between fiscal targets, disinflation strategy and wage policies based on close coordination across institutions.
+To anchor medium term inflation expectations, the central bank signaled it will switch to tighter monetary policy once the impact on the economy from the pandemic eases. - Key focus is to bring inflation structurally down and anchor inflation expectations within the target band. - To rebuild Central Bank credibility, we are working on a new institutional framework and practice of monetary policy. - Search for a quality currency: reconstruction of peso markets to mitigate financial dollarization. - Consistency between fiscal targets, disinflation strategy and wage policies based on close coordination across institutions.